AlaskaAirlines/auro-button/PROJECT_SETUP.md

 # Project Setup

-To view and/or develop with the element/component, it is required to install the Polymer CLI and run the element/app locally.
+To view and/or develop with the element/component, it is required to install the Polymer CLI and run the element locally.

 ## Install the Polymer-CLI

-First, make sure to have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.
+Make sure to have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) and npm (packaged with [Node.js](https://nodejs.org)) installed.

 ```
 $ npm polymer-cli -g